 Take your cross stitch designs large scale with this cross stitch sweater tutorial

 There is something really fun about making large scale cross stitch projects.
-Last year I started doing some stitching and embroidery on canvas.
+I started by doing some stitching and embroidery on canvas.
 My favorite was the cross stitch arrows canvas that I stitched.
-It combined the large scale cross-stitching with arrows and fit my word of the year last year.
+It combined the large scale cross-stitching with arrows and fit my word of the year I had that year.

 For awhile now I’ve been daydreaming about cross-stitching on a shirt or sweater.
 I think the idea really took hold one day when I was looking at my sisters thermal shirt and noticing the square designs that are part of those shirts.
 With built in squares it would be so easy to cross-stitch on them.
 But the project kept getting pushed back.
 Then while I was at the store the other day I found this sweater that I knew was perfect for my wearable cross-stitched dream.